nmnellis/istio/mixer/adapter/lumberjack/README.md

-# Logstash compatible mixer adapter
+# lumberjack compatible mixer adapter
-Logs data to a logstash compatible json file using [lumberjack](https://github.com/natefinch/lumberjack) Log files are rotated and cleaned up based on size and date.
+Logs data to a lumberjack compatible json file using [lumberjack](https://github.com/natefinch/lumberjack) Log files are rotated and cleaned up based on size and date.

-## Example logstash access loggging
+## Example lumberjack access loggging
 The below setup writes access logs from the istio proxies to a file called `/accesslogs/accesslogs-v1.json`

 ## Kubernetes CRD